Ryūkichi Tanaka: Spymaster

 After graduating from the 34th class of the Army Staff College in 1923, Tanaka served in various staff positions in the Imperial Japanese Army General Staff, and came into contact with Pan-Asianism theorist and nationalist writer Shūmei Ōkawa.
 He was sent on special assignment to Beijing and Kalgan in China and Manchuria from 1927 to 1929 to gather military intelligence.
-In October 1930, he was based in Shanghai, where he developed a close relationship with Yoshiko Kawashima, and assisted her in establishing her spy network.
+In October 1930, he was based in Shanghai, where he developed a close relationship with Yoshiko Kawashima, and assisted them in establishing their spy network.
 He was living together with Kawashima in Shanghai at the time of the Shanghai Incident of 1932, which he claimed in his post-war memoirs to have scripted, with Kawashima acting as an Agent provocateur to incite the riot with 20,000 Yen in funds provided by the Kwantung Army.
 However, there is no other written evidence to support this claim other than Tanaka's own memoirs.
-His relationship with Kawashima soured after a fictionalized account of her exploits was published in Japan which mentioned him by name and after he found that her movements were being closely monitored by KMT agents.
+His relationship with Kawashima soured after a fictionalized account of theur exploits was published in Japan which mentioned him by name and after he found that her movements were being closely monitored by KMT agents.